Interstitial Cystitis Treatment in Orange County, CA

 - The urgency to urinate may never go away for some patients, even after urinating.

-Causes & Risk-Factors
+What Are the Causes & Risk-Factors of Interstitial Cystitis?

 The exact causes of Interstitial Cystitis are unknown, but there are several risk-factors that could make a person more likely to suffer from this issue.